“I design like a product manager who understands systems, not just visuals.”

 to strategy

 I started in computer science — writing code, building systems, learning how things work from the inside.
-Then I discovered that the hardest problems aren't technical.
-They're organizational, strategic, human.
+Then I realized the hardest problems aren’t technical.
+They’re organizational, strategic, human.

-At Faclon Labs, I owned an end-to-end inventory management system that improved supply chain reliability by 20%.
-Not as a developer.
-As a product strategist who could speak both languages fluently.
+At Faclon Labs, I owned an end-to-end inventory management system that improved supply-chain reliability by 20% — not as a developer, but as a product strategist who could speak both languages fluently.

 Now at NYU pursuing my MS in Project Management (STEM), I’m sharpening the frameworks that turn ambiguity into architecture — and architecture into outcomes.